alexcwu1121/stress_in_beams_AR/SETUP.md

 - If running without a -j flag doesn't work, then start fresh and attempt using `mingw32-make`
 - If you do use -j# flag, ie; `make -j5`, this is very likely to break, not sure what the reason is.
 Just a fair warning for those who attempt this.

-Compared to Ubuntu, you will have to deal with just mingw32-make without any extra flags.
+Compared to Ubuntu, this is considerably slower with higher margin of error.
+Not extensively tested as this is a time consuming task.